MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datatypes-string-operators.md

 By default, Kusto builds a term index consisting of all terms that are **four characters or more**, and this index is used by `has`, `!has`, and so on, when looking up terms that are also four characters or more.
-If the query looks for a term that is smaller than four characters, or uses a `contains` operator, for example, Kusto will revert to scanning the values in the column if it can't determine a match, which is far slower than looking up the term in the term index.
+If the query looks for a term that is smaller than four characters, or uses a `contains` operator, Kusto will revert to scanning the values in the column if it can't determine a match.
+This method is much slower than looking up the term in the term index.